petrosagiakos/filmhub/README.md

 ### Windows

 - Install xampp
-- go inside the htdocs repository
+- go inside the htdocs folder
 - clone this repository inside htdocs
 - start the apache server and mysql in xampp control panel
 - go to ```http://localhost/phpmyadmin``` in you browser